umartokyo/Random-3000/README.md

 4. Calculator - Minimal calculator, with beautiful neuromorphic design
 5. To Do - Minimal todo list with beautiful neuromorphic design
 6. Math Debate - Solution to the debate about one math problem solution with my math teacher

+If you know what other project I can do, please tell me :)